 I developed today’s spider hot dog recipe recipe as part of the Allrecipes Allstars Tastemakers program.
 Rate, review, and photograph my recipe for Spooky Spider Halloween Hot Dogs on Allrecipes here, and see the full spider hot dogs recipe along with some of my cooking tips below.

-This recipe is super easy because you use packaged crescent rolls as a starting point (I am all about the short cuts!).
+This hot dog spiders recipe is super easy because you use packaged crescent rolls as a starting point (I am all about the shortcuts!).
 Keeping the crescent dough in rectangles to start with, I press the perforation between triangles together to keep the rectangles intact.

 The rectangles are then cut down the center length-wise so you end up with eight long strips of crescent dough.

-To make the spider “legs,” you cut a two-inch long slice down the center of one end of the hot dog.
+To make the spider “legs” for these hot dog spiders, cut a two-inch long slice down the center of one end of the hot dog.
 Follow this with two more slices of the same length on either side to make four equally-sized “legs.”

 Flip that dog around, and make the same cuts on the opposite side.

-Roll the strips around the center of the dog, and bake per the instructions in the recipe below.
+Roll the strips around the center of the dog, and bake your spider hot dogs per the instructions in the recipe below.

-To make the “eyes,” I use a chopstick to dot on little ketchup “eyes.”
-If you want to be more accurate, you can make eight eyes, but I went with two to keep it simple.
+To make “eyes” for your hot dog spiders I use a chopstick to dot on little ketchup “eyes.”
+If you want your spider hot dogs to be more accurate, you can make eight eyes, but I went with two to keep it simple.